sammdec/theme-ui-native/README.md

 # Theme UI Native

-Build consistent, themeable React Native apps based on constraint-based design principles | Built with the principles from [Theme UI](https://theme-ui.com)
+Build consistent, theme-able React Native apps based on constraint-based design principles | Built with the principles from [Theme UI](https://theme-ui.com)

 Built for design systems, white-labels, themes, and other applications where customizing colors, typography, and layout are treated as first-class citizens and based on a standard Theme Specification, Theme UI Native is intended to work in a variety of applications, libraries, and other UI components.
 Colors, typography, and layout styles derived from customizable theme-based design scales help you build UI rooted in constraint-based design principles.